amedeo463/PinScreen/README.md

   - implement openssl compilation from makefile
   </s>
   - update makefile to automatically compile libcurl from source
+    - Automatically download libcurl
 - Implement sections from PScrInt (parts of code that are executed only with certain attributes)
   - Implement attributes [DONE]
 - Implement platform restriction for scripts (A script could specify for what platform it was made - If such is attempted to be run on another platform, PinScreen will refuse to execute it)
+- Make a main menu, either GUI or TUI (or both perhaps)

 - Fix the makefile [DONE]